JuanCastillo29/Spiral-of-Silence-in-Clustered-Homophilic-Networks/README.md

 References:
 This study is primarly based on:
--  A. Asikainen, G. Iñiguez, J. Ureña-Carrion, K. Kaski, and M. Kivelä, "Cumulative effects of triadic closure and homophily in social networks", Nature communications, vol 6, no 19, pp 1-12, 120.
+-  A. Asikainen, G. Iñiguez, J. Ureña-Carrion, K. Kaski, and M. Kivelä, "Cumulative effects of triadic closure and homophily in social networks", Science Advances, vol 6, no 19, eaax7310, 2020.
 -  F. Gaisbauer, E. Olbrich, and S. Banisch, "Dynamics of opinion expression", Physical Review E, vol 102, no 4, p.
 042303, 2020